ryanuber/huck/README.md

 Extensibility is a major design goal in Huck.
 If you can generate some hash data in ruby, you can make a new Huck data generator.
-If you can connect to a different queueing service, you can make a new data sender/receiver, etc.
+If you can connect to a different queueing service, you can make a new data sender/receiver, and if you have a function that handles a string argument, you can make a new handler.

 # Roadmap